 I wasn’t able to put my finger on it until last week.

 I sat on my bed and put words to my feelings… as Matt listened, I gave those emotions air to breathe.
-And when I finally did…oh, the lightbulbs and waterworks!
+And when I finally did…oh, the waterworks!

 Over the last 8 years, I have carried four beautiful babies.